ocvt/ocvt-site/README.md

 ## TODO

-* status -> mystatus where applicable
-* Change signup -> attendance where applicable
 * Convert multi-line date / nbsp chunks to 1 line
 * Redirects for invalid trips or other data (Ex. return 404 instead of crashing)
 * Change Medical condition option selector (and other similar cases) to simple checkbox